Nutritionist Resume Example

 You can adjust your bullet points to reflect what the employer mentions first.
 This helps your resume stand out and shows you understand what they need.

 I focus on matching relevant certifications and experience.
-If a job mentions "motivational interviewing," I make sure that's right up front on my resume.
+If a job mentions "motivational interviewing," I make sure that's right up front on my resume, just as you would in a wealth management advisor cover letter.

 I always pay attention to keywords from the job posting.
 Most companies use ATS software.
 Over 90% of Fortune 500 employers scan resumes for specific words.